fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

-**This notation is equivalent to the encoded binary, but is much more readable.
+**This notation comes from the Protoscope tool, and is equivalent to the encoded binary, but is much more readable.
 Now imagine the client had a newer schema for person that included an address field.**

 *ADVANCE*